Elder Abuse and Neglect Act

 Procedure when an agency receives a report of abuse

-The agency must make a face-to-face contact with the senior once a case of abuse or neglect is reported.
+The agency must make face-to-face contact with the senior once a case of abuse or neglect is reported.
 This visit shall be to the senior’s residence and may include interviews with others who have information about the senior's situation.
 No one has the right to interfere with the meeting between the senior and the protective services caseworker.
 See a list of agencies throughout the state of Illinois here

-If a senior lacks the capacity to consent to necessary services, including an assessment, the Department on Aging or the local agency can try to have a guardian appointed to consent.
+If a senior cannot consent to necessary services, including an assessment, the Department on Aging or the local agency can try to have a guardian appointed to consent.
 If an emergency exists, the Department or agency can request an order from the court authorizing an assessment and the provision of necessary services.

 Access to records or reports of elder abuse are confidential and cannot be disclosed except as strictly limited by the Act.

 Self-neglect happens when a senior is unable to take care of their health and day-to-day care.
-Self-neglect is a condition where an eligible adult lacks the ability to perform essential self care tasks that substantially threaten his or her own health, due physical or mental impairments, or both, or a diminished capacity.
-These tasks include: providing essential food, clothing, shelter and health care; and obtaining goods and services necessary to maintain physical health, mental health, emotional well-being and general safety.
+Self-neglect is a condition where an eligible adult cannot perform essential self-care tasks that substantially threaten his or her health, due physical or mental impairments, or both, or diminished capacity.
+These tasks include: providing essential food, clothing, shelter and healthcare; and obtaining goods and services necessary to maintain physical health, mental health, emotional well-being and general safety.

 In the case of self-neglect, there is no criminal or offender.
 Anyone concerned about a senior and self-neglect should contact their local aging agency.